 Normal mental activity can become harder and harder for the individual to maintain as Wernicke’s progresses.
 It can potentially become so severe, in fact, that it progresses into coma-like states and even death.
 This is one reason why the early signs of this disorder should not be ignored.

-Korsakoff’s syndrome, which usually begins to appear after the symptoms of Wernicke’s encephalopathy are well established, include
+The symptoms associated with Korsakoff’s syndrome, which usually begins to appear after the symptoms of Wernicke’s encephalopathy are well established, might include:

 - Confabulation or fabricating stories that didn’t happen